Faculty & Guest Speakers

 Skylar Beaver is the Assistant Director of Advancement, Director of The Lawrenceville Fund, and Alumni and Family Engagement at The Lawrenceville School.
 In this role Skylar oversees annual giving efforts, alumni and family engagement initiatives and oversees the advancement systems team.
 Previously, she led annual giving teams at The Spence School, Washington and Lee University and Hobart and William Smith Colleges.

-She has thirteen years of annual giving experience, serves as a consultant and senior faculty member with The Annual Giving Network (AGN), is a frequent presenter with CASE, is a past chair of STAFF (Sharing the Annual Fund Fundamentals), and serves on the Northeast Annual Giving Conference (NEAGC) planning committee.
+She has thirteen years of annual giving experience, is a frequent presenter with CASE, is a past chair of STAFF (Sharing the Annual Fund Fundamentals), and serves on the Northeast Annual Giving Conference (NEAGC) planning committee.

 Skylar holds a bachelor's degree in sociology from Hobart and William Smith Colleges and a master's degree in nonprofit management from SUNY Brockport.